intel/rohd-hcl/doc/components/fifo.md

 ### Checker

-The `FifoChecker` is a ROHD-VF component which will watch for proper usge of a FIFO in your simulation.
+The `FifoChecker` is a ROHD-VF component which will watch for proper usage of a FIFO in your simulation.
 It is intended to check usage, not the internal workings of the FIFO, which are already pre-validated in the unit tests.
 This means it covers things like underflow, overflow, and that the FIFO is empty at the end of the test.

 ### Tracker